XDoubleU/git-hub-workshop/exercises/Go/README.md

 Afterwards make a PR to merge this change on your fork.
 The `test` check should fail.
 Afterwards fix this by pushing a new commit to the same branch.

 ## Merge open change
-Fix and merge the `change/go` branch.
+Try merging the `change/go` branch.
+This should cause a merge conflict and should be a broken change causing the `test` check to fail.